 Leadership and Membership:

 Leadership for the STAR is to be determined following the same process used for GITs.
 Membership in STAR is drawn from the CBP Office in Annapolis and other core Federal agencies, states, NGOs, and universities.
+Each signatory jurisdiction should be represented on STAR.
 Each State and Federal agency brings its own resources to varying degrees to support the restoration and shares leadership.
 An important distinction is that coordination, leadership, infrastructure and governance for the CBP restoration will be managed by the MB with support from the Enhancing Partnering, Leadership and Management GIT.
 STAR provides the on-going technical and policy support for the CBP, but coordination and communication for the CBP restoration will be managed by the Enhancing Partnering, Leadership and Management GIT.

 STAR Operations: